Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 To alleviate this problem, we propose that the $\hat R^2$ model with exponential extensions has better behavior in the vicinity of $\phi=0$ than the simple polynomial extensions.
 There are several example models:

 where $\alpha$ and $\beta$ are positive parameters.
 Since $\beta$ couples exclusively to $\phi^2$ in the exponential term, it can be absorbed by $\zeta$ in Eq.~(\ref{phi2}) via parameter redefinition.
 Therefore, we will omit it in the following discussions.
 Through series expansion, one can confirm that these models reduce to the model (\ref{Fpoly}) at the sub-leading-order.
 Specifically, models (\ref{modele}) and (\ref{modele-1}) correspond to the $n=3$ case.
-We name this type of model as the type-A model.
-Models (\ref{modelch}) and (\ref{modelsh}) correspond to the $n=4$ case, which are classed as the type-B model.
+We name this type of model the type A model.
+Models (\ref{modelch}) and (\ref{modelsh}) correspond to the $n=4$ case, which are classed as the type B model.

-Note that the simplification of exponential-extended models with Eq.~(\ref{Fpoly}) is only valid in the regime $\phi^2\gg R$.
+Note that the simplification of exponential-extended models with Eq.~(\ref{Fpoly}) is only valid in the regime $\phi^2\gg \hat R$.
 The behavior near $\phi=0$, particularly the divergence behavior, is presented in different manners.
 Since Eq.~(\ref{fixgauge}) in these models lacks explicit solutions, we construct an asymptotic solution in the limit $\phi\to0$.
-To leading-order, all models yield the same estimate: $\chi_{\phi\to0}\simeq 2\phi^2\ln\left|\frac{M_P}{\phi}\right|$.
+To leading order, all models yield the same estimate: $\chi_{\phi\to0}\simeq 2\phi^2\ln\left|\frac{M_P}{\phi}\right|$.
 Substituting this into Eq.~(\ref{Vphi}) gives

 The second derivative is still divergent, but the degree of divergence has reduced to the logarithmic level.
 This means the invalid interval of $\Phi$ where $m_\Phi>M_P$ becomes extremely narrow for sufficiently large $\zeta$.
-Specifically, it can be estimated to $|\Phi|<e^{-\zeta/2}$ for $\zeta\gg1$.
-In fact, $\zeta$ allows for a very large value up to $10^{10}$ (shown in the next section), thus the premise of our discussion is satisfied.
+Specifically, it can be estimated to $|\Phi|<e^{-\zeta/2}M_P$ for $\zeta\gg1$.
+In fact, $\zeta$ allows for a very large value up to $10^{10}$ (shown in the next Section), thus the premise of our discussion is satisfied.

-Since $\Phi$ represents only the classical background field and non-negligible quantum fluctuations $\delta\phi$ are always present, one can expect that the characteristic scale of $\delta\phi$ is far larger than the narrow classically-invalid interval derived above.
+Since $\Phi$ represents only the classical background field and non-negligible quantum fluctuations $\delta\phi$ are always present, one can expect that the characteristic scale of $\delta\phi$ is far larger than the narrow classically invalid interval derived above.
 In other words, the interval where the classical analysis breaks down can be shielded by quantum effects.
 Therefore, the exponential-extended $\hat R^2$ models significantly alleviate the divergence problem inherent in the polynomial-extended models.